 Some say yes.
 They believe that millennials are, in fact, signaling an important demographic shift towards urbanity.
 Being connected to a large online social network, they value integrated community living, as well.
 They are concerned about their carbon footprint so they shun the automobile in favor of mass transit and laying down actual footprints on city sidewalks.
 They crave the pedestrian lifestyle of the corner coffee shops that they knew in college and look forward to posting on Instagram or Snapchat about dining at the hot new restaurant in town and hitting the coolest clubs afterward.

 So goes the accepted narrative.
 But is it accurate and does it tell the whole story?
-Consider that companies may have chosen to rent space in the CBD’s as their employment needs expanded because it was comparatively cheap coming out of the recession. [time series chart of office rents in major CBD’s] The dramatic rise in office rents that has been witnessed recently really began in 2014.
+Consider that companies may have chosen to rent space in the CBD’s as their employment needs expanded because it was comparatively cheap coming out of the recession.
+The dramatic rise in office rents that has been witnessed recently really began in 2014.
 From 2009 – when landlords would have given away space if they had any takers – through 2013, downtown office space was comparatively inexpensive on a constant-dollar basis versus historical rents.
 Of course, suburban space was even cheaper but, if one can get a Lexus for the price of a Toyota, the “luxury” choice is often made.
 Maybe accommodating workers’ desires was secondary to cost considerations in companies’ expanding downtown?

 But will they stay?